-Don’t waste thousands buying a new drum kit when you can release the “clear” tone trapped inside your expensive drum set by incomplete lug matching.
+Don’t waste thousands buying a new drum kit when you can release the “clear” tone trapped inside your current drums.
 Even after tuning all the lugs to return the same note pitch with conventional drum tuners, they can still disagree enough at higher overtones to create a muddy dissonant sound texture as these slightly different higher overtones interfere with each other.
-Only RESOTUNE provides the additional capability to measure “clear quality” so we can fine match the lugs to each other, after the lug pitch has already been set.
+Only RESOTUNE provides the additional step to measure “clear quality” so we can fine match the lugs to each other, after the lug pitch has already been set.

 “I’ve been using the Resotune for a couple of years now.
 NOTHING ELSE works this well.
 For all those “use your ears” guys, sorry, this kicks your ass.
 No one’s ears are anywhere close to the precision you can get time after time”. (actual RESOTUNE user endorsement click to read more)

 The samples provided below reveal before and after “clearing” with RESOTUNE.
 These sound samples were provided by a RESOTUNE customer of a drum he used in a recording session.